Pyrolysis: History

 Pyrolysis has been used for turning wood into charcoal since ancient times.
 The ancient Egyptians used the liquid fraction obtained from the pyrolysis of cedar wood in their embalming process.

 The dry distillation of wood remained the major source of methanol into the early 20th century.
 Pyrolysis was instrumental in the discovery of many chemical substances, such as phosphorus from ammonium sodium hydrogen phosphate NH4NaHPO4 in concentrated urine, oxygen from mercuric oxide, and various nitrates.

+Wood distillation components

+Destructive distillation of resinous woods (like pine or cedar), where wood is heated in the absence of air, breaks it down into useful chemical components.

+Primary thermal decomposition: When resinous woods undergo traditional pyrolysis, distillation forms three physical states: